Moshe Shokeid: Early life

 Shokeid felt that sociological research methods were too formal and abstract lacking cultural and human sensitivity, which compelled him to move into the field of anthropology.
 He attended the University of Manchester in England where he studied under Max Gluckman and received his Ph.D. in Social Anthropology in 1968.
 During this time, he conducted his dissertation fieldwork in Israel, where he studied a village of Atlas Mountain Jews, for which he won the Ben-Zvi Prize in 1974.

 Career

 After finishing his Ph.D., Shokeid returned to Israel, where he began teaching in the Department of Sociology and Anthropology at Tel Aviv University.
-He has also been a visiting scholar at New York University, the CUNY Graduate Center, the University of Stockholm, and the Free University of Berlin.
+He has also been a visiting scholar at New York University, the CUNY Graduate Center, the Stockholm University, and the Free University of Berlin.
 He has been a Rockefeller Fellow at the University of Iowa, a Visiting Member at the Princeton Institute for Advanced Study, and a visiting scholar at the International Forum for U.S. Studies at the University of Illinois at Urbana-Champaign.
-From 1987-89, he served as President of the Israel Anthropological Association.
+From 1987 to 1989, he served as President of the Israel Anthropological Association.
 He has received grants from the Ford Foundation, the Lucius Littauer Foundation, and the Memorial Foundation for Jewish Culture.